Mini Gastric Bypass in Mexico Complete Guide: Cost, Process, and Benefits

 Recovery After Mini Gastric Bypass Surgery

-Patients are usually required to spend 1 night in the hospital, post surgery.
+Patients are usually required to spend 1 night in the hospital for surgery.
 Slight pain at the site of the incision is expected, but it will soon subside.

 A normal diet can be resumed after a month, but that should include more protein, vegetables, and fruit.